 As part of the BT group, Plusnet offers flexibility in terms of reconfiguration, expanding capacity and and fixing problems with its network.
 According to Ofcom, Plusnet broadband customers are less likely than broadband customers overall to have reason to complain about the quality of their service, with only 8% having done so.

-Despite Plusnet's focus on customer service, it doesn't always deliver the goods.
-In its report, regulator Ofcom found that the company's broadband customers were the second-most likely to complain, with 113 complaints per 100,000 subscribers.
+In its latest (2018 because Ofcom is always a year or two behind) report, regulator Ofcom found that the company's broadband customers were more likely to complain than the average, with 101 complaints per 100,000 subscribers compared to an average of 58.
 The commonest issues highlighted were service quality and contract issues.

-And Plusnet’s domestic landline and broadband customers also waited longest to have their call answered – seven minutes, 27 seconds on average – compared with just 47 seconds for the best performer, TalkTalk.
-This made it the slowest out of all the major providers, and more than one in five customers hang up before getting through.
-Meanwhile, residential repairs take an average of two working days.
-To be fair, Plusnet has pulled its socks up and improved its customer service since the figures were collected.
+And Plusnet’s domestic landline and broadband customers also waited longest to have their call answered – six minutes, 47 seconds on average – compared with just 33 seconds for the best performer, TalkTalk.
+This made it the slowest out of all the major providers.

 There aren't any specific figures for business customers, unfortunately, but you do get support 365 days a year, 24 hours a day from a specialist business team, and Plusnet claims that business calls are always answered promptly.